Illinois - The Prairie State

 I knew I had to remove liquid from other segments of my recipe or my pumpkin cookies would likely be flat and stodgy.
 First I browned butter, using a food scale before and after the browning process told me just how much liquid had cooked out.
 Later I separated eggs and measured the weight of the whites.
 The egg whites were saved for later and only the yolks went into the batter.
 I now had an idea of how much pumpkin puree I could safely add to the dough without mucking up the texture.

 I probably should have stopped there, but I love tinkering.
-My muffin recipe uses alternative flours, so I mixed whole-grain flour, almond flour, all-purpose flour, and whole oats into the batter.
+My muffin recipe uses alternative flours, so I mixed whole-wheat flour, almond flour, all-purpose flour, and whole oats into the batter.
 I also kept the sugar content low, just ¼ C, figuring I could sprinkle some raw sugar on top to elevate the sweetness.
 Unsurprisingly, my final cookie was very wholesome, but not particularly indulgent.
 It seems this marriage of cookie and muffin recipes resulted in a homemade pumpkin Cliff bar.

 Maybe someday I’ll revisit the recipe, but I was mostly pleased with the result.
 Pair them with a big mug of milky coffee and breakfast is served.
 I’d happily eat them as a healthy-ish snack while I road-trip to Chicago, so I could gorge myself on deep-dish pizza and Garrett’s popcorn once I got there.